husarion/panther_ros/husarion_ugv_hardware_interfaces/CODE_STRUCTURE.md

 Implementation of emergency stop handling.

 * `EStopInterface`: Interface for versioned emergency stop implementations.
-* `EStopPTH12X`: Class with specific logic for the Panther robot with version 1.20 and above.
-* `EStopPTH10X`: Class with specific logic for the Panther robot with version below 1.20.
+* `EStop`: Class with specific logic for the Husarion UGV.

-## PantherSystemRosInterface
+## SystemRosInterface

-A class that takes care of additional ROS interface of panther system, such as publishing driver state and providing service for clearing errors.
+A class that takes care of additional ROS interface of Husarion UGV system, such as publishing driver state and providing service for clearing errors.

-## PantherSystem
+## {Robot}System

 The main class that implements SystemInterface from ros2_control (for details refer to the [ros2_control documentation](https://control.ros.org/master/index.html)).
 Handles transitions (initialization, activation, shutdown, error, etc.), provides interfaces for feedback (position, velocity, effort) and commands (velocity).